unitymakesus/adanc/wp-content/plugins/give/readme.txt

 = Where can I learn more about how to use GiveWP? =

 We have extensive documentation on installing and configuring GiveWP [on our website](http://bit.ly/WPORGDocs).
-We suggest starting with the [GiveWP 101 article](http://bit.ly/WPORGGive101).
+We suggest starting with the [GiveWP 101 article](https://go.givewp.com/give-101).

 = How can I get support for GiveWP? =

 We work hard to the best support possible for GiveWP.
 The [WordPress.org Support Forum](https://wordpress.org/support/plugin/give) is used for free community based support.
 We continually monitor the forum and do our best to ensure everyone gets a response.

-[Priority support](http://bit.ly/WPORGGiveSupport) is given to users who have an active license for one of GiveWP's [Add-ons](http://bit.ly/WPORGGiveAddons) or [Bundles](http://bit.ly/WPROGGiveBundles).
-We provide email-based support to our Premium Add-on customers with an average response time of under 2 hours and average time to resolution of 24-48 hours depending on the severity of the issue.
+[Priority support](https://go.givewp.com/support) is given to users who have an active license for one of GiveWP's [Add-ons](https://go.givewp.com/addons) or [Pricing Plans](https://go.givewp.com/pricing).
+We provide email-based support to our Premium Add-on customers with an average 1st response time of 2 to 4 hours and average time to resolution of 24-48 hours depending on the severity of the issue.

 = Do you have any demos? =

 Yes!
 We have several live examples of GiveWP and the wide variety of form options you can use with GiveWP.
-Check out [our Demos here](http://bit.ly/WPORGGiveDemos).
+Check out [our Demos here](https://go.givewp.com/demos).

 = Do you have Case Studies of Nonprofits using GiveWP? =

 Yes!
 We have two different types of studies that highlight nonprofits in different ways.
 "GiveWP Stories" are stories of how nonprofits or individuals implemented GiveWP with success.
-[You can read them all here](http://bit.ly/WPORGGiveStories).
+[You can read them all here](https://go.givewp.com/stories).
 "Case Studies" are more detailed examples of how an agency implemented GiveWP for a specific purpose for an organization.
-[You can read those here](http://bit.ly/WPORGGiveCaseStudies).
+[You can read those here](https://go.givewp.com/case-studies).

 = How is GiveWP better than a form plugin for accepting donations through WordPress? =